Newaz Halima Arli

-Newaz Halima Arli is a Bangladesh Nationalist Party politician and a former member of the Bangladesh Parliament from a reserved seat.
+Newaz Halima Arli is a Bangladesh Nationalist Party politician and an incumbent Jatiya Sangsad member from a reserved women's seat since May 2026.

 Career

-Arli was elected to parliament from reserved seat as a Bangladesh Nationalist Party candidate in 2005.
+Arli was elected to parliament from reserved seat as a Bangladesh Nationalist Party candidate in September 2005.
+In 2026, she was again nominated by the party for a reserved women's seat in the 13th Jatiya Sangsad.